Trade Market For Left-Handed Relievers

 Tony Watson, Pirates | Salary: $5.6MM ($2.05MM remaining through season’s end)

 The Pirates have worked their way back into contention, but they showed last year that they’re willing to move rental assets even when in striking distance of a postseason berth by trading Mark Melancon to the Nationals.
 Watson doesn’t have the same value that Melancon carried, but the Bucs won’t consider making him a qualifying offer, so the alternative is to lose him for nothing at season’s end.
-Unlike last season, Pittsburgh has a shot at the division and not just a Wild Card spot, so perhaps they’ll be less willing to move a contributing asset this time around.
-Watson has a 3.63 ERA with 6.6 K/9, 2.6 BB/9 and a 43.8 percent ground-ball rate, though he’s been hit harder than those numbers might indicate (4.78 FIP, 4.62 xFIP).
+Unlike last season, Pittsburgh has a shot at the division and not just a Wild Card spot, so perhaps they’ll show more restraint this time around.

 Clayton Richard, Padres | $1.75MM ($641K remaining)